dragaoazuljr/esp32-turn-on-pc-bluetooth/README.md

 * **8bitdo SN30 Pro**, older 8bitdo models
   ➡ Only visible during **pairing mode** — use the **Dual Mode** or **Classic Only** script.

+> **Important Note**: When using the ESP32 implementation, Bluetooth Classic devices can only be detected when they are in pairing mode (pairable).
+However, the Raspberry Pi implementation can detect these devices both when they are in pairing mode AND when they are normally powered on.
+This makes the Raspberry Pi solution more convenient for daily use with controllers like the DualShock 4.

 ---

 ### 🔍 How to know if your device supports BLE?